AhmadTchnology/Movies-Nights-Questions/CONTRIBUTING.md

-# Contributing to Ultra Movies Trivia
+# Contributing to uTech Movies Trivia

-Thank you for your interest in contributing to Ultra Movies Trivia!
+Thank you for your interest in contributing to uTech Movies Trivia!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started